-Health insurance is part of a smart financial plan.
+Shopping for health insurance isn't anyone's idea of a good time but it is part of a smart financial plan.
 It allows for one monthly budgetable bill that covers both routine health expenses and protection in case of unforeseen expenses from illness or injury.
 Because as much as we like to think we're invincible, we're probably not.
 But, how do you choose a plan that offers the best bang for your buck?
 When it comes to insurance, it's not just the sticker price (or overall monthly premium) that you should look at.
 You also want to know what you're getting for your money.
 Here are 4 factors to help evaluate a plan when shopping around to get the best value health insurance.

 This is the most straightforward.
 It refers to the maximum coverage amount for each type of service.
 Pay attention to whether a plan offers a separate maximum for each service or a combined maximum for a group of services.
 Maximums are often on an annual basis, but can be longer or shorter depending on the service.
 Some plans also include overall lifetime maximums or the total amount you can claim the entire time you are on the plan.

 I'm sure you've already figured out that in general, higher maximums are better.
 But, remember to consider not only maximums for services you may already be using (e.g. your dental visits) but all maximums weighed against real world costs.
 Most of us hope to never need expensive medication but a high prescription drug maximum is still a good idea.
 With the development of new groundbreaking medication, drug prices are on the rise.
 More than 1 in 100 Canadians will require prescription medication costing more than $10 000 per year, not something you want to pay out-of-pocket.